iitis/N-Dim-view/README.md

 2. Copy the plugin folder to the `dpVision/plugins/` directory.

-3. Reconfigure your dpVision project with CMake or add a plugin project to dpVision solution in MS Visual Studio
+3. Reconfigure your dpVision project with CMake or add a plugin project (n-dim-view.vcxproj) to dpVision solution in MS Visual Studio

 4. Build dpVision project